openebs/website/website/src/blogs/openebs-project-update-and-whats-coming-in-v1-0.md

 title: OpenEBS Project Update and whats coming in v1.0
 author: Kiran Mova
 author_info: Contributor and Maintainer OpenEBS projects.
 Chief Architect MayaData.
 Kiran leads overall architecture & is responsible for architecting, solution design & customer adoption of OpenEBS.
+excerpt: My heartfelt gratitude to hundreds of contributors and thousands of users and friends of OpenEBS who have contributed to OpenEBS becoming a CNCF Sandbox Project.
 tags: Cncf, Containerattachedstorage, Storage, Kubernetes, Openebs
 date: 16-05-2019
 ---